PankajB1997/Big_Data_Systems/Assignments/submission/Assignment 1/README.txt

 (iv) Task1.jar - JAR file that can be used to run the project and verify the result.

+(v) Task1/ directory - the Intellij Project that was created for Task 1

 2. Task 2/ directory contains the necessary submission for Task 2, namely: